-Testing & Final Assembly 6.1 Leak Testing With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.
-NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
-Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal.
-Actuate the Air Locker(s).
-The compressor should not come on again for a period of at least 15min.
+6.1 Leak Testing th the vehicle parked and the engine off, turn the compressor on display wait until the air system is fully charged.
+NOT With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
+Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. ☐ Ac tuate the Air Locker (s).
+15 The compressor should not come on again for a period of at least 15min.
 Air system recharging within that time period would indicate that a leak is present in the system.
-NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.
-If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
-Bubbles should appear at any leak points.
-Check that leaky fittings have been adequately tightened.
-Disassemble, clean threads, and reapply thread sealant if leaking persists.
-Reinstalling the Axles 6.2
+NOT If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input. on on leak is found to be present, spray a soap and water mixture to all air fittings in the system while the compressor is fully arged.
+Bubbles should appear at any leak points. ☐ Ch eck that leaky fittings have been adequately tightened. cassemble, clean threads, and reapply thread sealant if leaking resists.